How chapter 13 bankruptcy works

 - A detailed list of your monthly living expenses, i.e., food, clothing, shelter, utilities, taxes, transportation, medicine, etc.

-A husband and wife may file a joint petition or individual petitions and the above detailed data must be gathered for both spouses.
-So financial responsibilities can be accurately assessed when only one spouse files, the income and expenses of the non-filing spouse should be included in your schedules and statement of financial affairs.
+A husband and wife may file a joint petition or individual petitions.
+They will still need to gather the above-detailed data.
+So the court can accurately assess the financial responsibilities when only one spouse files, you should include the income and expenses of the non-filing spouse in your schedules and statement of financial affairs.

 Once you file your chapter 13 petition, an impartial trustee is appointed to administer the case.
 The primary role of the chapter 13 trustee is to serve as a disbursing agent, collecting payments from you and making distributions of these funds to your creditors.